-Teenage girl is suspected shooter in Nashville elementary school attack
+Woman, 28, is suspected shooter in Nashville elementary school attack

 Only one officer was injured, from cut glass.
 Two officers from a team of five engaged the suspect and shot her, police said.

 “We do not know who she is at this juncture, we are trying to identify her,” Nashville Police Public Affairs Director Don Aaron said during a press briefing.
+The 28-year-old was initially described as being “in her teens”.

 “This is a church that operates a private school.
 There were no Metro Police personnel assigned to that school of any kind,” he added.